 “Anyone who has looked at these proposals, whether charities or churches, trade unionists or school governors, will recognise that the current proposals are a recipe for chaos.”

 The riots over the past days will once again put pressure on all sides to come up with a solution.
 However, perhaps most worrying of all, as the BBC’s Northern Ireland correspondent Mark Simpson concludes, whilst the violence has brought political leaders together, “the problem was the rioters don’t seem to be listening”.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.